valkey-io/valkey-doc/docs/install/install-redis/install-redis-on-mac-os.md

 brew services stop redis
 {{< / highlight >}}

-## Connect to Redis
+## Connect to Valkey

-Once Redis is running, you can test it by running `redis-cli`:
+Once Valkey is running, you can test it by running `redis-cli`:

 {{< highlight bash  >}}
 redis-cli
 {{< / highlight >}}

-This will open the Redis REPL.
+This will open the Valkey REPL.
 Try running some commands:

 {{< highlight bash >}}
 127.0.0.1:6379> lpush demos redis-macOS-demo